"Bar Pigalle is a French restaurant in Detroit. We haven’t been here yet, but want you to know this spot exists." - Team Infatuation

 "Bar Pigalle’s menu draws on Detroit’s cultural connection to French cuisine with a steakhouse bent.
 Order meaty showstoppers like $75 American wagyu steak frites or steak tartare alongside luxe options like oysters and caviar.
 During brunch, there’s steak and eggs featuring New York strip alongside the Pigalle Burger on brioche with dill pickles, “house American cheese,” and Dijoinnaise." - Danny Palumbo

-"Located in Brush Park, a neighborhood once known as Little Paris, this casual, but well-appointed space offers French cuisine and drink with a modern flair.
-Expect appetizers like oysters served with mignonette or foie gras torchon with fragrant dram-soaked apples and cinnamon toast points.
-The menu features a few takes on American comfort food, such as the Pigalle burger on a brioche bun topped with dill pickle, shredded iceberg lettuce, Dijonnaise, and house-made American cheese.
-For cocktails, try the Corsican Negroni, aptly named after the French island.
-A white Negroni, made with French gin and Suze has all of the bitterness and floral notes you expect from this Bordeaux ancestor." - Will Reaume
+"Located in Brush Park (once known as Little Paris), I found this casual but well-appointed spot serves French cuisine with a modern flair: starters include oysters with mignonette or a foie gras torchon with dram-soaked apples and cinnamon toast points, and the menu riffs on American comfort food with items like the Pigalle burger on a brioche bun topped with dill pickle, shredded iceberg, Dijonnaise, and house-made American cheese.
+For cocktails try the Corsican Negroni or the white Negroni made with French gin and Suze, which brings the expected bitterness and floral notes." - Will Reaume